giorgiopiatti/rm2pdf/README.md

 `pdftk` tool seems to fix the problem.

 ## Background

-This is a holiday project to learn go.
-Error handling in particular is pretty poor.

 The project includes rmparse/rmparse.go, a remarkable tablet Go port of reMarkable tablet "lines" or ".rm" file parser, with binary decoding hints drawn